jeff-chin345/academic-project/README.md

-# academic-project
+# Python
-these are the projects created from group assignment
+this is the python assignment about restaurant ordering system.